 Damaged Wire Connections

 Damaged or loose wire connections will result in increased electrical resistance.
 This, in turn, will cause the temperature of the wiring to increase, potentially leading to fire or electric shock.
+Two things to look for is if your home’s light bulbs are always burning out or your outlets stop working in one room.

 Faulty Appliance Wiring